-Make Your Doll A Pair of Desert Boots / Suede Ankle Boots
+Make Your Doll a Pair of Ankle Boots

 The suede ankle boots shown here are often called 'Desert" boots or "Chukka" boots and are made usually from soft leather or suede with a crepe rubber sole.
-They are an easy shoe style to adapt for many dolls.
-The ones shown here are removable, and made to fit a 1:12 scale dollhouse doll.
+They are an easy shoe style to adapt to many dolls.
+The ones shown here are removable and made to fit a 1:12 scale dollhouse doll.

-- Strong, Tacky Glue.
-(I used pva glue, you may find rubber cement works well for some leathers.
+- Strong, tacky glue. (we used PVA glue, you may find rubber cement works well for some leathers.

-- Fine thread and a fine sewing needle (I used a size 12 sharp for the thin ultrasuede shown here) .
+- Fine thread and a fine sewing needle (we used a size 12 sharp for the thin Ultrasuede shown here).

 - Lightweight card for the boot insoles

 - Translucent (porcelain) polymer clay for the 'crepe rubber' shoe soles.

 - Craft knife or curved scissors

 - A scrap of fabric or interfacing to make a pattern.